[HISTORY: Adopted by the Representative Town Meeting of the Town of Branford 10-11-1989. Amendments noted where applicable.]

 Said eligibility determinations and income assessments shall be handled and approved as required by DOH or HUD.

-The term of such abatements may continue for a period not to exceed 20 consecutive fiscal years, except that longer periods may be agreed upon if extended opportunities for reimbursement by the state or by the United States were made available pursuant to law.
+The term of such abatements may continue for a period not to exceed 20 consecutive fiscal years, except that longer periods, not to exceed 10 years in any one extension period and upon such terms and conditions as may be agreed upon, if extended opportunities for reimbursement by the state or by the United States were made available pursuant to law.

 Notwithstanding this approval of a tax abatement, the real property taxes otherwise levied against any such affordable housing developments shall continue to be calculated on an annual basis so as to inform the developer or owner, the Town and DOH or HUD of the specific amount saved each year.